Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized

 The asymptotic representation given by \eqref{As-Rep} gives several useful insights into how estimation of the nuisance parameters affect the asymptotic distribution of $\widehat \psi_{\text{ aug}}(a)$.
 By the central limit theorem, the first term on the right hand side of \eqref{As-Rep} is asymptotically normal.
 Hence, the asymptotic distribution of the estimator relies on the behavior of the term given in equation \eqref{As-Rep-2}.
 If both the pair of nuisance parameters $\widehat p(X)$ and $\widehat g_{a}(X)$ and the pair of nuisance parameters $\widehat e_a(X)$ and $\widehat g_{a}(X)$ converge combined at a rate fast enough such that term \eqref{As-Rep-2} is $o_P(1)$, then the estimator is $\sqrt{n}$-consistent, asymptotically normal, and has asymptotic variance equal to the variance of the efficient influence function.
-This happens, for example, if a) all the estimators $\widehat p(X)$, $\widehat e_a(X)$, and $\widehat g_{a}(X)$ are estimated using correctly specified generalized additive models \citep{kennedy2019robust}, or b) if either $\widehat g_{a}(X)$ is estimated using a correctly specified parametric model and both $\widehat p(X)$, $\widehat e_a(X)$ are consistent or $\widehat p(X)$, $\widehat e_a(X)$ are both estimated using correctly specified parametric models and $\widehat g_a(X)$ is consistent.

 The asymptotic representation gives the rate of convergence result